Ilkka

 Early History

-I got a Commodore 64 when I was eight and after the mandatory gaming I started to look at (Simon’s) Basic and the assembler.
+I got a Commodore 64 when I was eight and after the mandatory gaming I started to look at (Simon’s) Basic and Assembler.
 This time also involved lots of programs typed from the magazines.
 Next computer was Amiga 500 and with that I started getting into the intro/demo scene as I also had a 2400bps modem.
 I tried my wings as a graphics artist and as a music composer, but wasn’t too good at either, so what was left was coding.

 After assembler the first higher level language I used was E (by Wouter van Oortmerssen) and then I used c++ mainly in University.
-After about year 2000 I have almost exclusively used Java and more recently JavaScript (dabbled with CoffeeScript) and Python.
+After about year 2000 I used almost exclusively Java until about 2015.

 Philosophy as a Programmer